20 Year Term Life Insurance…. Pretty hot stuff.

 The term of life insurance you need is based on your individual situation.
-It sometimes requires a blended approach like the fictitious example above.
+A blended approach like the fictitious example above often fits the bill.
 This will also save you money versus buying one larger, longer term life policy which may be unnecessary.

 Life insurance can be very personal in how it is used.
 To avoid any confusion though, let’s continue with a term length of 20 years.

-So, 20 year term is simply temporary or “pure” life insurance for 20 years.
-Upon the completion of that period, the coverage expires and the individual will no longer have coverage at the premium from 20 years ago.
+So, 20 year term is temporary and “pure” life insurance for 20 years.
+Upon the completion of that period, the coverage expires and the individual will no longer have coverage at the premium cost from 20 years ago.
 The term is over.
 You have “rented” financial protection during that time for an agreed upon price.

-20 year term life insurance is a good place to start as you are establishing yourself, even as an individual.
-As you age you can adjust you coverage to make sure the coverage is there to protect your family or business interests from being upset financially or even severely.
+As a young person, term life insurance is a good place to start as you are establishing yourself, whether you have a family or not.
+As you age you can adjust your coverage to make sure your family or business interests are financially protected from being upset due to the unexpected.

 Folks, I am going to make a strong statement here…

-If your family has no debt or very deep pockets and can afford the loss of an adult breadwinner, caregiver/homemaker, that might be a different story.
-Economic report of the average savings across the US versus the debts that are owed clearly illustrate the need for term life ins to protect our love ones from the financial crater we may leave them with.
+Of course, if your family has no debt or has very deep pockets and can afford the loss of an adult breadwinner, caregiver/homemaker, that might be a different story.

 Term life insurance is very affordable, even if you have a health condition.
 We just need to make a small monthly sacrifice to protect our families first.
+Find something that you can cut back on.
+In my “past life” my former spouse wanted to eat out every Sunday.
+With a family of 5, it was not hard to spend my life insurance bill every Sunday.
 I know plenty of people that drop money on Starbucks… like it grows on trees!!

-Personally, I carry two 20 year term life policies to protect my family.
-The are staggered and with 2 different life insurance companies.
-That is what suits my concerns and needs the best.
+Personally, I have carried two 20 year term life policies to protect my family.
+They are staggered between 2 different life insurance companies purchased a few years apart.
+That is what has suited my concerns and needs the best.
 I do practice what I preach.